Check items to add to the cart

 Matisse made two trips to Morocco and while there met Zorah, a beautiful woman that he painted on both trips.
 The original was painted in 1912 and is in an unknown private collection.
 Zorah is shown proudly seated looking at the viewer wrapped in a saffron yellow robe.

-This limited edition lithograph was produced in 1955 in a limited, special edition of 2000, out of a total edition of 2850.
+This limited edition lithograph was produced in 1955 in a limited edition of 2000, out of a total edition of 2850.
 It was published by Andre Sauret for Matisse's Portraits suite; under the direction of Henri Matisse who hand selected the images for reproduction.
-The lithographs were printed by Louis Duval.
-The framed dimensions are 29.25"h x 25"w.
-This piece includes a certificate of authenticity.
+This image is singed in the plate by the artist.
+The image measures approximately 8.5"h x 6.75"w and the framed dimensions are approximately 25.75"h x 21.75"w.

 This suite is considered one of his most important because if the social and psychological inferences Matisse made with color and line.